 Now, in my 50s, it’s all of that.
 As Reston has matured, so have I. We have grown together.
 In fact, Fairfax County and Reston have grown together.
 As I look over Robert Simon’s founding principles, I see that all of them have been achieved.
 Reston is true to its vision.
 And I no longer need a friend or a meeting as an excuse to visit there.
 An art installation in Reston Town Center or an outing to Lake Fairfax is excuse enough.
 It’s a nice place to visit.
 Which means Reston is definitely going according to plan.

 When visiting, make sure to plan on staying in Reston for a while.
-There is far too much to see and experience in a short amount of time.
-A weekend will be a good taste though, so pack your bags and head on over to this emerging destination.
+There is far too much to see and experience in a short amount of time so making this a girl’s weekend or a couples retreat is a good option.
+A weekend will be a good taste, so pack your bags and head on over to this emerging destination.
 Reston, VA hotels include properties like the Hyatt Regency Reston, the Sheraton Reston, the Westin Reston Heights, and extended stay properties like Homewood Suites and Extended Stay America.

 For other neighborhood tours, check out this scenic drive through Great Falls, or a road trip for the senses in Vienna.
 You can also take a tour along historic Route 1 in southern Fairfax County.
 What's your favorite neighborhood to explore in Fairfax County?
 Or your favorite memory from Reston?
 Tell us in the comments below, or join the conversation on social media using #FXVA and @VisitFairfax.